Follow Us :

 Blog

-By Dr. Pramod Kr.
-Pandey - July 4, 2025
+By Dr Pramod Kumar Pandey - July 4, 2025

-Reverse Phase And Normal Phase HPLC are widely used in pharmaceutical development, still Reverse-Phase HPLC (RP-HPLC) is preferred over Normal-Phase HPLC (NP-HPLC) due to its better compatibility, broader analyte range, simpler method development, and easier system stabilisation.
-Reverse Phase And Normal Phase HPLC: Why Reverse Phase Is More Common The following 6 main key reasons explain […]
+Reverse Phase and Normal Phase HPLC are widely used in pharmaceutical development, still Reverse-Phase HPLC (RP-HPLC) is preferred over Normal-Phase HPLC (NP-HPLC) due to its better compatibility, broader analyte range, simpler method development, and easier system stabilisation.
+Reverse Phase And Normal Phase HPLC: Why Reverse Phase Is More Common?
+The following 6 main key reasons explain […]

 Reverse Phase And Normal Phase HPLC: Why Reverse Phase Is More Common

-Reverse Phase And Normal Phase HPLC are widely used in pharmaceutical development, still Reverse-Phase HPLC (RP-HPLC) is preferred over Normal-Phase HPLC (NP-HPLC) due to its better compatibility, broader analyte range, simpler method development, and easier system stabilisation.
+Reverse Phase and Normal Phase HPLC are widely used in pharmaceutical development, still Reverse-Phase HPLC (RP-HPLC) is preferred over Normal-Phase HPLC (NP-HPLC) due to its better compatibility, broader analyte range, simpler method development, and easier system stabilisation.

 The following 6 main key reasons explain why Reverse-Phase HPLC is more commonly used than Normal-Phase HPLC: